Strobesstrobes

 What does proxy-unaware mean for a mobile app?

-It means the app ignores the operating system's HTTP proxy setting, so configuring Burp Suite as the device proxy captures none of its traffic.
+It means the app ignores the operating system's HTTP proxy setting, so configuring Burp as the device proxy captures none of its traffic.
 This happens when the app's HTTP client is set to ignore system proxies, or when it uses raw sockets, a custom protocol, or QUIC/HTTP3 over UDP instead of a standard HTTP stack.

 How do you intercept traffic that ignores the proxy?